Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Asymptotic Decay of Harmonic Spinors

 \subsection{Harmonic Spinors: the Non-Fredholm Case}

+In this section, $A$ is an instanton connection with generic asymptotic holonomy and therefore admitting the decomposition \eqref{refA}.
 The results of this section will not be used in the rest of this paper, but they will play a role in the third paper in this series.
-There the reconstruction of bow representations from generic instantons requires understanding the decay rates of $L^2$-zero modes of $D_A$ in some cases where the operator is not Fredholm.
-In this section we assume that $\lambda_1=0$ and $m_1=0$. \begin{theo} Let $A$ be an instanton on TN$_k$ with generic asymptotic holonomy and such that $\lambda_1=0$ and $m_1=0$.
-If $D_A$ has an $L^2$-zero mode $h$, then $|r^2h|$ is pointwise bounded. \end{theo} \begin{proof} An analogous argument to Proposition~\ref{r3/2} proves that $|r^{3/2}h|$ is pointwise bounded and also that $|r^{5/2}\nabla h|$ is pointwise bounded.
-We use an orthonormal frame of the tangent bundle $\{\hat{e}_j\}_{j=1}^4$ of TN$_k$ with $\hat{e}_4=\sqrt{V}\p_\tau$.
-We denote its coframe by $\{\hat{e}^j\}_{j=1}^4$, and let $c^j$ denote the Clifford multiplication by $\hat{e}^j$.
+There, the reconstruction of the bow representation from an instanton requires understanding the decay rates of $L^2$-zero modes of $D_A,$ whether it is Fredholm or not. \begin{proposition} Suppose that $\lambda_1 = 0$ and $h$ is an $L^2$ harmonic spinor.
+Then $\|r^{m}\nabla^m h\|_{L^2}<\infty,$ $\forall m$. \end{proposition} \begin{proof} Assume that $\|r^{j}\nabla^j h\|_{L^2}<\infty,$ $\forall j<m$.
+Replacing $F_A$ and its Bochner formula by $h$ with its Lichnerowicz formula in \eqref{ksub1} and using the decay estimates for the curvature of Proposition \ref{killfourier}, yields the inequality for some $ C_m >0$,